Life University: Intercollegiate rugby program

 The Running Eagles reached the national quarterfinals in 2011 in its first season.
-Life reached the national semi-finals in the 2011–12 season and finished the season ranked #2 in the US.
-In 2018 and 2019, Life U beat the California Golden Bears to become back-to-back national champions.
+Life reached the national semifinals in the 2011–12 season and finished the season ranked #2 in the US.
+In 2018 and 2019, Life beat the California Golden Bears to become back-to-back national champions.

 Life University has been successful in rugby sevens.
 It won the 2011 USA Rugby Sevens Collegiate National Championships.
-Life U won the spring 2012 Las Vegas Invitational, earning a place at the June 2012 Collegiate Rugby Championship, where Life U was undefeated in pool play and reached the semi-finals.
+Life won the spring 2012 Las Vegas Invitational, earning a place at the June 2012 Collegiate Rugby Championship, where Life was undefeated in pool play and reached the semi-finals.
 The CRC tournament, played at PPL Park in Philadelphia, is the highest profile college rugby tournament in the US and is broadcast live every year on NBC.
-Life U won the fall 2012 South Independent 7s tournament.
-This victory earned Life an automatic place and a chance to defend its title at the fall 2012 USA Rugby Sevens Collegiate National Championships, when Life U went 5–1 and finished second in the tournament, losing in the Cup Championship match to rival Arkansas State.
-In 2013, Life U went 5–1 at the USA Rugby Sevens Collegiate National Championships to finish fifth.
+Life won the fall 2012 South Independent 7s tournament.
+This victory earned Life an automatic place and a chance to defend its title at the fall 2012 USA Rugby Sevens Collegiate National Championships, where Life went 5–1 and finished second in the tournament, losing in the Cup Championship match to rival Arkansas State.
+In 2013, Life went 5–1 at the USA Rugby Sevens Collegiate National Championships to finish fifth.

 Men's senior rugby

-Since 1986, Life U has played at a senior level, including in the Rugby Super League from 1997 to 2002.
-Life U rejoined the RSL in 2009.
+Since 1986, Life has played at a senior level, including in the Rugby Super League from 1997 to 2002.
+Life rejoined the RSL in 2009.